kitrangiaaa/ECE2112-PA3/README.md

  ### __b.
 Display the first five and last five rows of the resulting cars.__

-To display the first five rows and the last five rows, I used this code:
+To display the first five rows and the last five rows, I used these codes:

 <img width="119" alt="Screenshot 2024-09-19 at 1 04 58 PM" src="https://github.com/user-attachments/assets/3347e75a-9bff-4cf2-8911-d5fc30592d37">